RogerParkinson/test-repo/README.md

 wget https://s3-ap-southeast-2.amazonaws.com/test-hello-springboot/settings.xml
 mvn -B --settings ./settings.xml release:clean release:prepare release:perform -Dusername=$gitusername -Dpassword=$gitpassword

 Todo:

  * A release goes recursive.
 The commit of the new version causes the trigger of a new build
  * Review security on the S3
+ * merge to production did not trigger.
+Huh?